 (Produced by Gary Paczosa & Sarah Jarosz)

 On her opening track, "Song Up In Her Head," newcomer Sarah Jarosz namechecks the mighty Gillian Welch and then moves through a series of songs that easily put her on a par with her Americana-indie icon.
 While that track may seem imitative, the next, "Edge Of A Dream," is revelatory -- a moody, mystical tune with a drifting melody that can get stuck in your head for days on end.
 Jarosz, a multi-instrumentalist who is equally at home on clawhammer banjo, piano or mandolin, performs with immense confidence, which is all the more remarkable given that she was only seventeen years old when this record was made.
-In the last five years she has been performing onstage with some of the biggest names in bluegrass, including spacegrass elder David Grisman.
+In the previous five years she had been performing onstage with some of the biggest names in bluegrass, including spacegrass elder David Grisman.
 Grisman's son Samson is in Jarosz's posse, playing bass on this album, alongside studio pros such as Jerry Douglas and Stuart Duncan, and former Nickel Creek-er Chris Thile.
 She clearly has an affinity for a wide range of bluegrass and other acoustic styles, from traditional/old-timey sounding songs in the David Rawlings-Gillian Welch mold to more exploratory, poetic songwriting, ala Nickel Creek and Alison Krauss.
 As a songwriter and performer, Jarosz is a marvel, penning "Broussard's Lament," one of the most powerful of the recent crop of modern topical folk songs about Hurricane Katrina, while tapping deep into the blues-gospel spirituality of "Come On Up To The House," and the Joni Mitchellesque melancholy of "Long Journey."
 On these songs, as on others, she sings with an emotional depth and level of understanding that belies her youth.
 Only on a couple of tunes, the goofy-gothy "Shankill Butchers" and the sprightly but amorphous "Left Home," is there the tiniest hint of her as a teenager learning her craft; otherwise, she reveals herself as one of the most powerful performers in her field, newcomer or otherwise.
 This is one of the best Americana albums of the year, and Ms. Jarosz is an artist to keep close track of, a real gem.

-The Jayhawks "The Jayhawks" (Bunkhouse, 1986)
+The Jayhawks "The Jayhawks" (Bunkhouse Records, 1986)

-The Jayhawks "Blue Earth" (Twintone, 1989)
+The Jayhawks "Blue Earth" (Twintone Records, 1989)

 The Jayhawks "Hollywood Town Hall" (Def American, 1992)